pgdurand/Bioinformatics-UI-API/README.md

 You can see how to use the library by having a look at the "example" source package.
 It contains sample source codes to illustrate the use of these components:

 * **BasicSequenceViewer**: see how to create a simple sequence viewer
-* **HSPSequenceViewer**: see how to load and display BLAST pairwise sequence alignments
+* [HSPSequenceViewer](src/example/HSPSequenceViewer.java): see how to load and display BLAST pairwise sequence alignments

 ![HSP Viewer](doc/HSPSequenceViewer.png)